 What is Asthma?

 Asthma affects people of all ages but usually starts during childhood.
-It affects around a quarter of all children and up to15% of adults in Malaysia but only 40% of them feel that their asthma is well-controlled.
+It affects around a quarter of all children and up to 15% of adults.
+However, only 40% of them feel that their asthma is well-controlled.

 Asthma is a lung disease affecting the airways making them narrow and difficulty to breath.
 The narrowing is caused by the following factors: